Liquor licensing > HOME

 Late Night Trading Code of Practice webpage provides more information about the changes.

-Liquor licensing reforms > REVIEW OF LIQUOR LICENSING LAWS
+Liquor licensing reforms > REVIEW OF SA LIQUOR LAWS